mzmero/web-crawler-node-exercise/README.md

 ## Approaches
 There are two approaches for this task , the first uses recursive function while the other uses a stack , the recursive is faster but has its disadvantages while the other is slow but can be improved with multitasking.
+#####The stack approach calls for url and wait for every call till it finishes , since connection time doestn't effect cpu , the cpu is idle most of the time.
+#####The recrusive aprroach is very fast ,but read from the json file everytime ,update the content and write it again to the file , in a case when we approach
+a very high size of json file , the read/write operations can be expensive.
 ##### First approach with stack called crawler_stack.js while the other  is called crawler_recursive.js

 ## Results